Spiraster/LiveSplit.Fez/README.md

 ## Installation
 - Go to "Edit Splits..." in LiveSplit.
-- Click the "Activate" button to download and enable the autosplitter (make sure the game name is correct).
+- Enter the game name and click the "Activate" button to enable the autosplitter.

 ## Set-up
 - The tree view lists all the events supported by the autosplitter.